VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/STM32F407G-DISC1_SPI-TX-RX-FullDuplex-DMA_PDM2PCM_TIM2_DAC_SingleBoard/readme.md

 Multiply 2000 data bit by 4 cycles to get whole number after decimating 64
 8000 bits / 64 decimator = 125 samples at 15.997kHz
 With 8000 bits of data, it is equivalent to 1000 bytes

+** DMA setup/strategy
+use 2000 bytes variable where half [0 - 999] will be used for half and [1000 - 1999] will be used afte